-(g) Beneficial interest in non-trustee split interest trusts
+(f) Beneficial interest in non-trustee split interest trusts

 The Foundation has been named the irrevocable beneficiary for several charitable remainder trusts for which the Foundation is not the trustee.
 Upon maturity of each trust, the beneficial remainder of the trust corpus will be transferred to the Foundation.
+The Foundation treats these irrevocable split-interest trusts according to GASB81.

-(h) Investments Held in Charitable Remainder Unitrusts and Annuity Trusts
+(g) Investments Held in Charitable Remainder Unitrusts and Annuity Trusts